gsudre/lab_notes/215-WNH_basic_DESeq2.md

 ![](images/2021-04-21-21-23-34.png)

-Let's make other plots comparing main to WNH results:
+Let's make other plots comparing main to WNH results.
+I need to re-run these plots to include only the 31 hits though, instead of 40.

 ```r
 orig = read.csv('~/data/post_mortem/DGE_ACC_BBB2_annot_04212021.csv')